altive/flutter_app_template/README.md

 ### `flutter_app`

-This is a template package for Flutter apps with dev, stg, and prod environments.
+This is a template app package for Flutter apps.
+It comes with dev, stg, and prod environments set up.

+Change the app ID or app name to start building it as a separate app right away.

 Also check the [`flutter_app/README.md`](/packages/flutter_app/README.md).

 ### `restock_app`

+Stockpile management app. for Japan using Amazon.co.jp.
+Slightly older, so some legacy code.

 ### `ranking_note_app`

+An application to create and share rankings.
+Not yet released.

 ### `onetaplog_app`

+An application that allows you to log various records of your life with a single tap.
+Not yet released.

-## Dependency Package Summary
+## Dependency Package Overview

 ### State Management
 - [Riverpod](https://riverpod.dev/)